venne-ranne/nodejs_shopping_cart/README.md

-# Welcome to the project reopsitory for Group 6
+# Welcome to the project repository for Group 6
 ## Team members
 - [Adam Faulkner](@faulknadam)
 - [Vivienne Yapp](@yappvivi)